Coolshanlan/HighlightTranslator/README.md

 ### :pushpin: Checkbox of input
 Display InputBox and Translate Button

 ## :notebook_with_decorative_cover: Google Translate API
-can get the translation result from google translate
+This API can get the translation result from google translate
 ### How to use
 ```python
 import GoogleTranslate as gt